-Turn the cap clockwise to tighten Always re-install the fuel cap tightly onto the fuel tank after removing.
+Push the cap downward on the fuel tank fill neck and turn approximately 1⁄4 turn clockwise to tighten Always re-install the fuel cap tightly onto the fuel tank after removing.

 WARNING!
 Never fill the fuel tank when the engine is running.
 If the engine is hot from recently running, allow to cool for several minutes before refueling.
 Highly flammable gasoline could splash onto the engine and cause a fire.